Tacoma Personal Injury Lawyers

 - You Were Injured: You only have a case if you were injured.
 You must prove that you suffered a physical, cognitive, emotional, or psychological injury to file a personal injury claim against another person or party.

 - You Sustained Damages: You must also prove that you suffered damages, or losses, because of your injury.
-Examples of common damages in personal injury cases including medical bills, lost wages, and pain and suffering.
+Examples of common damages in personal injury cases include medical bills, lost wages, and pain and suffering.

 - The Defendant Owed You a Duty of Care: You will need to prove that the defendant in your case had a legal obligation to take certain actions and/or avoid certain actions to prevent foreseeable harm.
 This is known as a “duty of care.”